nextflow-io/training/docs/basic_training/setup.md

 # Environment setup

-There are two main ways to get started with Seqera’s Nextflow training course.
+There are two main ways to get started with Nextflow's community training course.

 The first is to install the requirements [locally](#local-installation), which is best if you are already familiar with Git and Docker, or working offline.